Tony04031234/Autonomous-Distributed-Microservice-Orchestration/source/code/README.md

 ### Creating Chaos Experiments

-Chaos Mesh supports several types of chaos experiments such as pod kill, network delay, etc. You can define your experiments in YAML files.
+Chaos Mesh supports several types of chaos experiments such as pod kill, network delay, etc. You can define the experiments in YAML files.

 Here is an example of a NetworkChaos experiment that introduces a network delay: